DeniseCP/nodeproject/README.md

 ## Acknowledgments

 A huge thank you to [Brad](https://github.com/bradtraversy) from Traversy Media for creating the excellent tutorial series!
+And also to [Ricardo Saracino](https://github.com/ricardosaracino) for the code review!